 The modified Mini Cooper Countryman is fitted with a 7 mph speed cap, specially designed safety harness and of course, the unique controls.
 The instructors are present at all times and have their own brake and kill switch to use in case of emergency.

 The project was intended to show how limitless dogs' trainability and talents are.
 The SPCA wanted to highlight how intelligent rescues can be, and to encourage adoption.
 Mini sponsored the training, videos and of course, the training vehicle.

-Keep an eye out for canine drivers when you are on the road in your Mini car rental in New Zealand, and if you are looking to bring a dog into your home, remember to check your local shelter for the brightest, most loving and sweet pets in the world.
+So if you're planning a trip to New Zealand keep your eyes out for canine drivers, and if you are looking to bring a dog into your home, remember to check your local shelter for the brightest, most loving and sweet pets in the world.